i30817/rhdndat/README.rst

                   it's your responsibility to use a dat that matches the game/set you're scanning to avoid false unknowns

-  -i              don't allow unrecognized roms to be added even if the patches
+  -i              don't allow roms with unknown original name to be added even
-                  have a romhacking.net hack page, requires -d
+                  if the patches have a romhacking.net hack page, requires -d

   -x              recalculate the extended attributes of all rom files even if
                   the version file is unchanged